vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 Procore action emails may land in different places depending on your Outlook setup:

 - **If you have Outlook rules routing Procore emails to a specific folder:** open the flow, find the trigger step (named "When a new email arrives"), and change the folder from Inbox to the correct project or Procore folder.
-- **If you have no Outlook rules:** leave the trigger pointed at Inbox.
+- **If you have no Outlook rules:** leave the trigger pointed at the Inbox.
 The flow will process all incoming emails and skip any that are not from Procore.

 ---